tsujamin/hass-addons/tailscale/README.md

 This Add-on installs Tailscale, a zero-config VPN, enabling you to remotely access your Home Assistant system away from your home network.

-For more information, see the Add-on documentation and Tailscale's website
+This is an unofficial Tailscale Add-on: For more information, see the Add-on documentation and Tailscale's website.

 <https://tailscale.com/>